btcpayserver/btcpayserver-doc/docs/FAQ/FAQ-Deployment.md

 ### Why activate Tor?
 Does it mean that nobody knows who I am?

-Tor for BTCPay server is intended more as an improvement of the setup process, and allows for more flexibility for hosting on one's own device at home or in an office.
+Tor for BTCPay Server is intended more as an improvement of the setup process, and allows for more flexibility for hosting on one's own device at home or in an office.

-Having Tor activated would allow for simpler, plug-and-play usage of BTCPay, as it suppress the need for the following configuration steps:
+Having Tor activated would allow for simpler, plug-and-play usage of BTCPay Server, as it suppress the need for the following configuration steps:

 * Opening multiple ports on the firewall
 * Configuring the NAT for port redirection to your device on your local network
 * Setting up a DNS entry to get a HTTPS certificate
 * Having a fixed IP for Lightning

-While these steps are usually not a problem when BTCPay is hosted on a VPS, it can be difficult to solve for non-technical users on home or office networks.
+While these steps are usually not a problem when BTCPay Server is hosted on a VPS, it can be difficult to solve for non-technical users on home or office networks.

 Tor just solves all these issues in one shot, all you have to do is plug your device on the local network.
 It is especially useful for POS application.

 But if you're looking for perfect privacy and security, **activating Tor with your BTCPay just won't do it.**

 Tor is a really tricky software to use for developers, as the slightest mistake can tear down the anonymity it provides.
-As BTCPay is evolving into a rather complex service and adding more and more plugins, even if we tried to route all this traffic through Tor, we couldn't guarantee that there would never be leaks of data in clear.
+As BTCPay Server is evolving into a rather complex service and adding more and more plugins, even if we tried to route all this traffic through Tor, we couldn't guarantee that there would never be leaks of data in clear.

 We think that the illusion of security is more dangerous that no security, or at least security we know is imperfect.
 So be aware that activating Tor doesn't prevent others to connect to your instance website, your bitcoin or lightning node in clear, **it doesn't make you anonymous at all.**